 Winning the hearts and minds of Evertonians

-Everton FC was facing an off-pitch crisis after a new club crest was launched.
+Everton Football Club was facing an off-pitch crisis after a new club crest was launched.
 Supporters weren’t happy with the revised badge – 24,000 had signed a petition – and something had to be done…

 To make sure any new concepts would win fans’ and sponsors’ approval, we undertook with the club a major consultation exercise, using face-to-face and online tools to keep fans in the picture at every stage, and to get real buy-in for the development of a key aspect of The People’s Club.

-With the club, we developed four distinct phases of consultation and creative development and testing.
+With the club, we developed three distinct phases of consultation and creative development and testing.

-First phase set the context – the need for change, and the club’s determination to do things properly – while we carried out wide research, and refined key considerations around implementation of the new crest.
+There was a need for change, and the club was determined to do things properly – while we carried out wide research, and refined key considerations around implementation of the new crest.